section-engineering-education/engineering-education/articles/rock-paper-scissor-online/index.md

 - Improving the UI
 - Storing choice details in socket meta-data rather than using server-side variable

  For Reference, check out my full-fledged Rock Paper Scissor game.
 Here is the link to the [Github Repo](https://github.com/HarishTeens/rpsgames).
-It is deployed to the web with Heroku.
-Feel free to check it out [here](https://rpsgames.herokuapp.com).
+The application is deployed to the web with Heroku.
+Feel free to try the app at this [link](https://rpsgames.herokuapp.com).